-The base salary of our named executive officers as a group was last reviewed in 2005 as part of a review of total compensation performed for the Compensation Committee by Hewitt Associates, its independent compensation consultant.
+The Company does not have a policy of providing annual raises for executive officers; however, the base salary of our named executive officers as a group was last reviewed in mid-2007 as part of a review of total compensation performed for the Compensation Committee by Hewitt Associates, its independent compensation consultant.
 This review was based on the benchmarking described above.